Shin Project

 Make a wish for others:

-Size: H 84" W 48" L 32"
+H 84" W 48" L 32"

-Material: Steel, various commercial products
+Steel, various commercial products

 "Wish Daily" takes the forms from Shintoism and familiar commercial products.
 Visitors are invited to write their wishes about themselves and others, then hang it on the sculpture.
 Through this project, I question what's the difference between the individual and communal wishes, and also wishes made in sacred and domestic spaces.